Blackprint/Blackprint/README.md

 ---

 ## Blackprint Roadmap
-This roadmap could be changed on the future, feel free to request feature or report an issue.
+This roadmap may changed in the future.
+Feel free to request features or report issues.

+> **Important Note**: Each Blackprint node must be rewritten and reimplemented for each programming language.
+While basic nodes may be available across all languages, some language-specific nodes may not be available to different language.

 <table>
 <thead>